Defect Conformal Blocks from Appell Functions: Discussion and Outlook

 The study of defects becomes particularly rich in the context of superconformal theories.
 These can be studied with several non-perturbative techniques including the conformal bootstrap, see e.g. \cite{Liendo:2016ymz, Bianchi:2018zpb,DiPietro:2019hqe,Gimenez-Grau:2019hez,Bianchi:2019sxz,Gimenez-Grau:2020jvf}.
 Assuming the successful extension of our work to spinning defect correlators, see previous paragraph, it seems likely that the approach to superconformal blocks we developed in \cite{Buric:2019rms,Buric:2020buk,Buric:2020qzp} for bulk four-point functions can be extended to theories with defects.
 We plan to address this construction in the future.

-{\bf Acknowledgements:} We wish to thank Aleix Gimenez-Grau, Edoardo Lauria, Pedro Liendo, Evgeny Sobko and Philine van Vliet for comments and fruitful discussion and acknowledge the support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy { EXC 2121 ,,Quantum Universe" { 390833306.}}
+{\bf Acknowledgements:} We wish to thank Aleix Gimenez-Grau, Edoardo Lauria, Pedro Liendo, Lorenzo Di Pietro, Evgeny Sobko and Philine van Vliet for comments and fruitful discussion and acknowledge the support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy { EXC 2121 ,,Quantum Universe" { 390833306.}}